Rhodes International Airport: History

-On 21 September 2015, Rhodes Airport was closed for 14 hours after a 'sinkhole' appeared in the runway.
-Flights were diverted to surrounding airports such as Kos and Heraklion as well as Athens and the runway was fixed and reopened the following day.

 In December 2015, the privatisation of Rhodes International Airport and 13 other regional airports of Greece was finalised with the signing of the agreement between the Fraport AG/Copelouzos Group joint venture and the state privatisation fund.
 "We signed the deal today," the head of Greece's privatisation agency HRADF, Stergios Pitsiorlas, told Reuters.
 According to the agreement, the joint venture will operate the 14 airports (including Rhodes International Airport) for 40 years as of autumn 2016.

 Facilities

-Terminal

-Rhodes Airport terminal is actually two separate buildings with a joined corridor in the middle.
-Departures are served both in ground (check-ins, baggage checks) and first floor (passenger screening, gates, shops) while arrivals are served only in ground floor's southern corner where passport control, customs and baggage reclaim operate.
-Airport does not have air bridges so boarding and disembarking require the use of buses.

-Both terminals are and will be under renovations for the next couple of years from Fraport, as a series of chronic problems need to be addressed.
-Toilets and air conditioning system were first to be fixed while more complicated works including new check in facilities that will eliminate double checks for baggage as well interior remodeling will proceed gradually during low traffic winter months.

-The airport also has a police station, a medical clinic, airline and handlers' offices, rent-a-car and tour operators' kiosks, VIP halls, recently refurbished duty-free shops, cafes and restaurants.

 Runway

 The airport's single runway direction is 065/245 degrees (designated as 06/24), having a length of 3,305 meters and a width of 60 meters.
 There are two taxiways and four taxi links connecting the runway with the apron.
 The apron with the new pushback configuration can accommodate up to 20 ICAO reference category C or smaller airplanes, simultaneously.
 Three parking positions have MARS (Multiple Apron Ramp System) capability and can accommodate larger category D and E aircraft, such as the Airbus A330, A340 and A350 and the Boeing 747, 757, 767, 777 and 787.
 There is a small general aviation apron with three dedicated positions for small propelled or jet aircraft.